Ash1R/LG_Coding_Club_Practice/README.md

-# LG_Coding_Club_Practice
+# LG Coding Club Practice
-these are potential problems from the LG Coding Club at LGHS.
+These are some practice problems from the Los Gatos High school coding club.